pblaney/mgp1000/README.md

 	--controlfreec                 [str]  Indicates whether or not to use this tool
 	                                      Available: off, on
 	                                      Default: on
+	--controlfreec_bp_threshold  [float]  Manually set the breakpoint threshold value to be used for the Control-FREEC algorithm, this can be lowered if the sample is expected to have large number of CNV segments or increased for the opposite assumption
+	                                      Available: 0.6, 0.8, 1.2
+	                                      Default: 0.8
+	--controlfreec_ploidy          [int]  Manually set the ploidy value to be used for the Control-FREEC algorithm
+	                                      Available: 2, 3, 4
+	                                      Default: 2
 	--sclust                       [str]  Indicates whether or not to use this tool
 	                                      Available: off, on
 	                                      Default: on
+	--sclust_minp                [float]  Manually set the minimal expected ploidy to be used for the Sclust algorithm
+	                                      Available: 1.5, 2.0
+	                                      Default: 1.5
+	--sclust_maxp                [float]  Manually set the maximal expected ploidy to be used for the Sclust algorithm
+	                                      Available: 2.0, 3.5, 4.5, etc
+	                                      Default: 4.5
 	--sclust_lambda                [str]  Manually set the degree of smoothing for clustering mutations, increasing the value should resolve issues with QP iterations related errors
 	                                      Available: 1e-6, 1e-5